 Every municipality is required to develop and maintain a Municipal Emergency Management Plan.
 The Whittlesea Municipal Emergency Management Plan was developed by our Municipal Emergency Management Planning Committee (MEMPC).
 Members of the MEMPC include representatives from organisations such as Victoria Police, Ambulance Victoria, Fire Rescue Victoria, Country Fire Authority, Victoria State Emergency Service, Australian Red Cross, VCC Emergencies Ministries, Parks Victoria, Northern Health, Department of Health and the Department of Families, Fairness and Housing and Community Organisations.

 An element of the plan is the Community Emergency Risk Assessment (CERA), which aims to identify, mitigate and reduce risk within the community.

-The CERA process has identified the following 8 emergency risks within the City of Whittlesea:
+The CERA process developed by the VicSES has identified the following 8 emergency risks within the City of Whittlesea: